neuromodulation/py_neuromodulation/README.rst

 * and more...

+Find here the preprint of **py_neuromodulation** called *"Invasive neurophysiology and whole brain connectomics for neural decoding in patients with brain implants"* [1]_.

-The original intention for writing this toolbox was movement decoding from invasive brain signals [1]_.
+The original intention for writing this toolbox was movement decoding from invasive brain signals [2]_.
 The application however could be any neural decoding problem.
 *py_neuromodulation* offers wrappers around common practice machine learning methods for efficient analysis.